coala/documentation/Users/Tutorial.rst

     |    |  4: Add ignore comment
     |    | Enter number (Ctrl-D to exit): 2

-If the patch was applied succesfully, you should see something like this:
+If the patch was applied successfully, you should see something like this:

 ::